parisba/SAConEU19/SAConBerlin2019_presentation.md

 ---

-Conversations ("semi-structured interviews")
+TODO EXPLAIN CODING ETC.

 ---

-Textual analysis of data-science writings
+# So what did we find?

+^ It's very preliminary, but it's been showing some interesting directions.

 ---

-Textual analysis of software architecture writings
+# Today's talk
+## Some preliminary findings.

+^ So, our talk today is some of our preliminary findings on this.

 ---

-It's very preliminary, but it's been showing some interesting directions.
+# Tentpole questions

+^ There's a few tentpole questions that we're going to structure this around.

 ---

-So, our talk today is some of our preliminary findings on this.

----

-There's a few tentpole questions that we're going to structure this around.

----

-# Questions
+# Tentpole questions

-* What does software architecture mean when you're not a 'software engineer' or 'software architect'?
 * What does 'software architecture' mean to you?
 * What does 'software engineering' mean to you?
 * What does 'tech debt' mean to you?
-* Do you write lots of 'little scripts' or do you 'architect a solution'?
-Or do you do something else?
+* Do you write 'little scripts' or do you 'architect a solution'?
+Do you do something else?
-* Do you work with 'software architects' (either by title, or by what you think that means in terms of what they do?)
+* Do you work with 'software architects'?
 * Are you a 'software architect'?

 ---